Genbu-Kai Riverside Karate-Do

 Greetings

-At times, the need will arise to adjust your uniform (gi) or belt (obi).
-Students should always turn away from their sempai/sensei or training partner, and make adjustments quickly.
+At times, the need will arise to adjust the gi.
+Students should always turn away from their sempai/sensei or training partner, and adjust quickly.